How to Become a Mentor

 What Qualifications Do You Need to Be a Mentor?

-Once you know where and how you can help others, it is important that you engage in mentor training through online certificates or short courses before engaging in any mentoring programmes.
-Ask yourself a variety of questions before completing the application process for any training or programmes, these can centre on time commitment, age of mentee, whether you prefer working with a group or individual persons and most importantly, what you would actually like to be a mentor in.
+Ask yourself a variety of questions before completing the application process for any training or programmes.
+These can centre on time commitment, age of mentee, whether you prefer working with a group or individual persons, and most importantly, what you would actually like to be a mentor in.

 As a Beginner, Where Should I Start in Mentoring?

-Being a great mentor does not happen straight away, it takes time and experience of working within your own field of expertise and helping others to achieve their full potential.
-There are many organisations out there offering mentor training and support for when you need it.
-When you mentor for the first time it will be an overwhelming experience, consider starting a mentorship with an experienced mentor, or purely reach out to the best mentors on LinkedIn and ask for any advice and tips on how to be a good mentor.
+Being a great mentor does not happen straight away.
+It takes time and experience of working within your own field of expertise and helping others to achieve their full potential.
+There are many organisations out there offering mentor training and support when you need it.

 Skill Set Required for a Mentor